Sadie Dupuis: Career

 In January 2016, Dupuis, under the name Sad13, worked with hip-hop artist Lizzo and recorded the song "Basement Queens".
 In November 2016, she released the album Slugger under the same name.
 Sad13 toured the US supported by artists Vagabon, Sam Evian, Lisa Prank and Stef Chura, the UK supported by Big Joanie with an appearance at Glastonbury, as well as Australia.
 Sad13 also toured opening for Deerhoof and Ted Leo.
 In September 2020, Dupuis released her second album as Sad13, Haunted Painting.
 While Dupuis played most of the instruments other than drums and orchestral contributions, it featured vocal performances from Helado Negro, Satomi Matsuzaki and Merrill Garbus.

 In November 2018, Dupuis released her first book of poetry, Mouthguard.
 In October 2022, her second book of poetry Cry Perfume was released by Black Ocean Press.
 In an essay for Talkhouse, Dupuis described the book as about grief, harm reduction, and said it "grapples with [her] work as a musician—all the icky moments the artist-unfriendly industry inflicts, and all the ways music and its communities have given [her] reasons to live."
 It received positive reviews from Publishers Weekly, Ploughshares and Autostraddle, was listed as a best book of the year by Rough Trade (shops) and Two Dollar Radio, and was praised by authors Hanif Abdurraqib, Eileen Myles and Wendy Xu.
 She has continued to publish as a freelance writer for Tape Op Magazine, Spin, and other publications.

 Through the label Carpark Records, Dupuis runs an imprint called Wax Nine; it is named for her mother's pen name as a writer for Punk (magazine).
 The label has released albums by Johanna Warren, Melkbelly, and Spacemoth.
 In 2020, Wax Nine began to publish an online poetry and art journal, which has featured writing from Melissa Lozada-Oliva, Jenny Zhang, and Richard Chiem.
 Dupuis contributed to the 2020 benefit compilation The Song is Coming From Inside the House, organized by Strange Ranger in light of the COVID-19 pandemic.
+Dupuis' mixtape 1331 is scheduled to release on July 10, 2026.

 Personal life

 Dupuis is a vegan, and as of 2018, she has eaten a vegan diet for more than thirteen years.
 She also is bisexual and demisexual.
 She is an avid runner and has trained for marathons on tour.
 She has been in a long-term relationship with Dylan Baldi of Cloud Nothings.
+In June 2024, Dupuis was injured in a bicycle accident that shattered her elbow and required reconstructive surgeries.

 Dupuis was raised by her mother Diane Dupuis, an artist and former public school teacher.
 She grew up with her mother's boyfriend who was a dog trainer, which inspired Dupuis as an advocate for animal rescue.
 She has fostered and adopted pit bulls.
 Dupuis' late father, William D. Kornreich, worked as an A&R at ZE Records, Buddah Records, and United Artists, and helped found the Rock and Roll Hall of Fame.